farazkabbo/Ed-House/README.md

 # Ed-House
-Ed-House offers the parents or teachers to evaluate the performance of the children's studies through Digital Technology
+Ed-House offers the parents who are working professionals to monitor the performance of their children who are homeschooling.